 In early 2020, Dr. Dodge Baluya was hired as the new Laboratory Manager for TIPL, bringing with him many years’ experience in MSI-based analysis of a wide range of biological samples.

-With the finishing touches being made on the next addition to WSU’s REC system in 2020, the Advanced Plant Sciences (APS) building, TIPL and Gang’s instrumentation in MML merged to form a single facility, the Tissue Imaging, Metabolomics and Proteomics Laboratory (TIMPL), with the name changed to emphasize the strong emphasis in metabolomics as well as proteomics research.
+With the finishing touches being made on the next addition to WSU’s REC system in 2020, the Plant Sciences Building (PSB), TIPL and Gang’s instrumentation in MML merged to form a single facility, the Tissue Imaging, Metabolomics and Proteomics Laboratory (TIMPL), with the name changed to emphasize the strong emphasis in metabolomics as well as proteomics research.

-In late Fall, 2020, the instruments from TIMPL will move into the new instrumentation suite of the APS building, as will other instruments managed by Lange in the MML.
+In late Fall, 2020, the instruments from TIMPL moved into the new instrumentation suite of the PSB, as will other instruments managed by Lange in the MML.
 A dozen different mass spectrometer systems will move into one common space, fostering synergism across the agricultural, life and biological sciences at WSU.